Exclusive economic zone of Myanmar

 EEZs in the Atlantic and Indian Oceans.

-The Exclusive Economic Zone (EEZ) of Myanmar is a maritime area in the Andaman Sea and the Bay of Bengal, over which the Republic of the Union of Myanmar exercises sovereign rights for the exploration, exploitation, conservation, and management of natural resources, both living and non-living, and for other economic activities.
-This zone extends up to 200 nautical miles (370.4 km) from Myanmar's baselines, encompassing the water column, the seabed, and its subsoil.
-The establishment and delimitation of this EEZ are crucial for Myanmar's economic development, particularly in harnessing its marine resources.
+The Exclusive Economic Zone (EEZ) of Myanmar is a maritime area around the Andaman Sea and the Bay of Bengal and more pricisely near the Tenasserim coast and Gulf of Martaban.
+The exclusive economic zone extends up to 200 nmi from Myanmar's baselines.

 History

 Myanmar declared its Territorial Sea and Maritime Zones Law in 1977, establishing its maritime claims, including an Exclusive Economic Zone, prior to the conclusion of the 1982 United Nations Convention on the Law of the Sea (UNCLOS).
 Myanmar subsequently signed UNCLOS when it opened for signature and ratified it on 21 May 1996, with the convention entering into force for Myanmar on 20 June 1996.
-In 2017, Myanmar enacted a new Territorial Sea and Maritime Zones Law (The Pyidaungsu Hluttaw Law No. 14, 2017), which repealed the 1977 law and further clarified its rights and jurisdiction within its maritime zones, aligning with UNCLOS provisions.
+In 2017, Myanmar enacted a new Territorial Sea and Maritime Zones Law (The Pyidaungsu Hluttaw Law No. 14, 2017), which repealed the 1977 law.